 Anxiety has a very unwelcome way of popping up when you least expect it.
 It could happen at a party, just when you were starting to have a good time.
 Or in the middle of the night, making it that much harder to get a blissful eight hours of sleep.
 And, for some, anxiety has a habit of rearing its ugly head in the early morning—just to make sure your day starts off on a really stellar note.

 Why—why?!—does morning anxiety happen?
 And how do you get rid of it?
-Here, Gail Saltz, MD, an associate professor of psychiatry at the NY Presbyterian Hospital Weill-Cornell School of Medicine gives all the need-to-know facts.
+Here, Robin and Gail Saltz, MD, an associate professor of psychiatry at the NY Presbyterian Hospital Weill-Cornell School of Medicine, give all the need-to-know facts including strategies for managing morning anxiety.

 What morning anxiety looks like (and why it's happening)